Wednesday, June 26, 2013

 ??!???

-I'm not saying that all our heroes should be as though as Mike Hammer or Shaft (nobody of course is btw), but this is simply ridiculous.
-I can understand that Mr Rankin was trying to portrait his protagonist as human as possible and can somehow even forgive him for sending poor old John to the church, but can we please draw a line at some point?
+I'm not saying that all our heroes should be as tough as Mike Hammer or Shaft (nobody, of course, is, btw), but this is simply ridiculous.
+I can understand that Mr Rankin was trying to portray his protagonist as human as possible and can somehow even forgive him for sending poor old John to the church, but can we please draw a line at some point?

 Courage isn't the only quality of Rebus that hasn't improved much from the last time around.
-Even though he has been promoted to a Detective Sergent and has gotten a junior partner (one with the shoe-leather, while he is the brain), his detective skills remained pretty poor.
-We are on the page 171 and case just doesn't move anywhere, then we finally get another corpse on the page 179 which results Rebus in having a revelation (an epiphany even) ten painfully boring pages later.
+Even though he has been promoted to Detective Sergeant and has acquired a junior partner (one with the shoe leather, while he is the brains), his detective skills have remained relatively poor.
+We are on page 171, and the case just doesn't move anywhere.
+Then, we finally get another corpse on page 179, which results in Rebus having a revelation (an epiphany, even) ten painfully boring pages later.

 But he doesn't really need some incredible lucidity to solve this fucker because plotting is non-existent and full of holes.
 Let me throw you just a couple of examples.
-His ex girlfriend's boyfriend is somehow involved in the case and also - even better - one of his main suspects attacks his new partner's girlfriend and tells her where the crucial piece of evidence is located later when she visits her in the hospital.
-According to Wikipedia, there are almost 850 thousand people living in Edinburgh, so you can calculate yourself the odds for those things to happen.
+His ex-girlfriend's boyfriend is somehow involved in the case, and also, even better, one of his main suspects attacks his new partner's girlfriend and tells her where the crucial piece of evidence is located later when she visits her in the hospital.
+According to Wikipedia, almost 850 thousand people live in Edinburgh, so you can calculate for yourself the odds of those things happening.

 Plot is as predictive as they come.
-It starts with a mandatory small-time crime (murder of a junkie disguised as an overdose), a bit spiced up with already mentioned occult crap and some "shady" characters thrown into the pot and finally climaxing in revelation of corruption and moral decay of city's high society.
-Which is not necessarily a bad thing, but in this book it just doesn't work.
-Especially ending is horrible because Rebus has a bunch of solid evidences plus witness testimonials and yet - for some reason unknown to me - he decides to assemble a group of loyal policemen and assaults this sinister night club in a good old Eliot Ness manner.
+It starts with a mandatory small-time crime (murder of a junkie disguised as an overdose), a bit spiced up with already mentioned occult crap and some "shady" characters thrown into the pot, and finally climaxes in the revelation of corruption and moral decay of the city's high society.
+Which is not necessarily a bad thing, but in this book, it just doesn't work.
+Especially the ending is horrible because Rebus has a substantial amount of solid evidence, plus witness testimonials.
+Yet, for some reason unknown to me, he decides to assemble a group of loyal policemen and assaults this sinister nightclub in a good old Eliot Ness manner.

 I honestly have no idea about where this "Unsurpassed among living British crime writers" crap comes from.
-This is just another under average police procedural stuff.
+This is just another below-average police procedural.

 2/5